typedoc2md/typedoc-plugin-markdown/developer-docs/typedoc-plugin-markdown/options/namespaces/declarations/README.md

 * For a **members index**, a description column will be added to the table with the first paragraph of the comment summary.
 * For a **packages index**, (when `--entryPointStrategy` equals `packages`), the package.json description will be displayed with an additional "Version" column (when `--includeVersion` equals true).
-* For a **documents index** a description column will be added to the table printing the `description` frontmatter if present.
+* For a **documents index** a description column will be added to the table printing the `"description"` frontmatter variable.

 #### Default Value